moka-guys/moka_to_genapp/README.md

 The stderr and stdout are printed.

 Not included in this repo are three text files, username.txt, password.txt and host.txt which all contain a single line containing either the password, username or hostname (IP address).

+See 'Generating GEL reports' on barista for instructions for installation of dependancies/python packages